syson313/We-are-Global/README.md

 # We-are-Global
-Research Topic:Predicting Heart Attack Risk Using BMI
+Research Topic: Predicting Heart Attack Risk Using BMI

 Introduction and Purpose of the Study